 Teams offers 250+ apps at the free level.
 Teams’ primary integration is with Microsoft 365.
 If you upgrade to any paid plan, you get OneDrive, the ability to record your meetings, and customer support.
 If you’re a Word, Excel, Publisher, or Exchange fan, “This may be the most important consideration for businesses that use Microsoft 365,” Digital Trends writes.

-The Slack Android app has a 4.3-star rating in the Google Play store and the iOS app has a 4.0 rating in the App Store.
-The Teams Android and iOS apps have a 4.2 and 4.8 rating on the Google Play and App Stores, respectively.
-In both cases users complained about bugs, slowness, lack of functionality, and the mobile UI.
+The Slack Android app has a 3.7-star rating in the Google Play store, and the iOS app has a 3.8 rating in the App Store.
+The Teams Android and iOS apps have a 4.7 and 4.8 rating on the Google Play and App Stores, respectively.
+We pulled these ratings in April 2023, so be sure to check them again for the latest update on scoring.
+In both cases, users complained about bugs, slowness, lack of functionality, and the mobile UI.

 Slack and Microsoft both offer high-quality collaboration app experiences.
 Both provide tons of great functionality, even at the free level, including unlimited messages, message search, file sharing, video calling, and more.